 Many people, when approaching retirement age, dream about selling their current too big home and buying a smaller one and then investing the money made on the salet to help fund their retirement.
 For many of these people, though, the reality turns out to be a little different because downsizing often doesn’t work out as well as they’d hoped.
 But done right, downsizing can produce some hefty profit along with other benefits.
-With that in mind, we offer these 7 ideas to help retirees downsize in Nashville.
+With that in mind, we offer these 7 ideas to help retirees downsize in Franklin, Nashville, or Brentwood.

 1. Know What and Where You Really Want